Teachers & Students

 Bring Twain's life, writings, and humor to your in-person or remote classroom!

-Through a variety of interactive, inquiry-based programs led by our expert staff, students can learn about the home where Twain worked and raised his family, explore the social and cultural issues that shaped his writing, and even do a little storytelling themselves.
+If you aren’t able to visit us here at the house, your students can still learn about the home where Twain worked and raised his family, explore the social and cultural issues that shaped his writing, and even do a little storytelling themselves through a variety of interactive, inquiry-based programs led by our expert staff.
 We also offer a wide range of related educational resources.
 Combine them with our virtual programming for an even richer experience.

 All of our synchronous virtual programs are scheduled at your request and delivered through secure video conferencing software.
 Choose from the programs listed below and use the form at the bottom of the page to book some Twain time today!